Guidance on Clinical Suspicion and Differential Diagnosis of Monkeypox. Provisional Technical Note, June 2022

 Weekly Situation Report on Monkeypox Multi-Country Outbreak Response - Region of the Americas.
 24 June 2022 Pan American Health Organization; Health Emergencies (PHE) (Washington, D.C., PAHO, 2022-06-24)In the Region of the Americas, as of 23 June 2022, a total of 427 confirmed cases of monkeypox have been reported from 7 countries: Argentina (4 cases), Brazil (11 cases), Canada (224 cases), Chile (3 cases), Mexico (11 ...

 Weekly Situation Report on Monkeypox Multi-Country Outbreak Response - Region of the Americas.
-29 July 2022 Pan American Health Organization; Health Emergencies (PHE) (Washington, D.C., PAHO, 2022-08-04)In the Region of the Americas, as of 28 July 2022: 6,785 confirmed cases from 19 countries and territories; 106 probable cases; 561 suspected cases; 19 countries/territories with confirmed cases.
-Three countries in the ...
+5 August 2022 Pan American Health Organization; Health Emergencies (PHE) (Washington, D.C., PAHO, 2022-08-11)In the Region of the Americas, as of 5 August 2022: 9,562 confirmed cases and 2 deaths from 24 countries and territories.
+Four countries in the Region account for the top 10 highest number of confirmed cases (United States ...